 With more than 1,200 transplants performed, we are No. 1 in North Texas for one-year survival rates and recognized as a National Center of Excellence by all major national insurance carriers.
 We’re affiliated with UT Southwestern’s Harold C. Simmons Comprehensive Cancer Center – the only cancer center in North Texas designated by the National Cancer Institute.

 In addition, the program is accredited by the Foundation for the Accreditation of Cellular Therapy, which recognizes bone marrow transplant programs for top-quality patient care in cellular therapies.

 Our experienced and highly skilled team has performed more than 1,200 bone marrow transplants – both autologous (using a patient’s own cells) and allogeneic (using donor cells) – with patients ranging in age from early adulthood to those in their early 70s.

 The team also performs haploidentical and cord blood transplantation, making transplantation a viable option for many more patients than in the past.

 “We manage patients at all stages of their care, from initial diagnosis through an individualized treatment plan.
 Our physicians are true experts and are focused on ensuring that we provide the most effective and up-to-date care possible.”Robert Collins, M.D., Director, UT Southwestern Bone Marrow Transplant Program

 In addition, our clinical trials provide access to treatment approaches that are available only at top cancer centers.

 Donors are crucial to bone marrow transplants.
 Learn how to become a bone marrow donor.

 Request an Appointment

-To schedule an appointment with a bone-marrow transplant expert at UT Southwestern’s facilities in Dallas or for more information about our services, request an appointment or call 214-645-8300.
+To schedule a visit with a bone marrow transplant specialist at UT Southwestern’s facilities in Dallas or to learn more about our services, request an appointment or call 214-645-8300.